hardcamls/zprize/ntt-core.md

 The datapath is heavily pipelined, which is a problem for updating the root each cycle.
 To overcome this we implemented the
 [twiddle factor stream](https://github.com/fyquah/hardcaml_zprize/blob/master/libs/hardcaml_ntt/src/twiddle_factor_stream.ml)
 module.
-This is initialized with the first few roots (in a small ROM) to hide the multiplier latency while producing a new root each cycle.
+This is initialised with the first few roots (in a small ROM) to hide the multiplier latency while producing a new root each cycle.

 In the full design, the data path is reused to perform the twiddle phase after the first pass of the 4-step algorithm.
 Each coefficient must be scaled by a specific root of unity and then the root scaled.
-This pass takes a further $N$ cycles and uses a simimlar trick to the twiddle factor stream module to hide the multiplier latency.
+This pass takes a further $N$ cycles and uses a similar trick to the twiddle factor stream module to hide the multiplier latency.

 ## RAMs